 - 8. Select the device that you wish to connect from the drop-down list. - 9.
 Select the audio format for the recording device from the Format: drop-down. - 10.
 Click OK.
 If the audio connection is established, a confirmation message appears.
 Click OK.

 If the connection was not established, an error message appears.

-Once an audio connection is established, that Audio menu is changed to Disconnect Audio.
+Once an audio connection is established, the Audio menu is changed to Disconnect Audio.
+Additionally, the settings for the audio device are saved and applied to the audio device.